Modi-1 Moditope in Breast, Head and Neck, Ovarian, or Renal Cancer (ModiFY)

 10. Patient has an ECOG performance status of 0 or 1.

-13. Women of child-bearing potential must have a negative serum pregnancy test during Screening (and urine test within the 7 days prior to Day 1) and be neither breastfeeding nor intending to become pregnant during study participation.
-Women of child-bearing potential must agree to use highly effective contraceptive methods prior to study entry, for the duration of study participation and for 120 days after discontinuation of vaccine monotherapy or 5 months after use with a CPI (or longer if the summary of product characteristics [SmPC] of the CPI requires it).
+13. Women of child-bearing potential must have a negative serum pregnancy test during Screening (and a urine test within the 7 days prior to Day 1) and be neither breastfeeding nor intending to become pregnant during study participation.
+Women of child-bearing potential must agree to use highly effective contraceptive methods prior to study entry, for the duration of study participation, and for 120 days after discontinuation of vaccine monotherapy or 5 months after use with a CPI (or longer if the Summary of Product Characteristics [SmPC] of the CPI requires it).

 15. Patient must be willing and able to comply with scheduled visits, treatment plan, laboratory tests and other study procedures.

-16. Patients scheduled to receive a CPI (e.g., pembrolizumab or nivolumab) together with Modi 1 must have been clinically evaluated, have not received prior CPI therapy, and the CPI must be deemed an appropriate treatment for their disease according to the CPI's SmPC.
+16. Patient scheduled to receive a CPI (e.g., pembrolizumab alone or nivolumab alone or where applicable with ipilimumab) together with Modi-1ev/Modi-1eKv must have been clinically evaluated, have not received prior CPI therapy, and the CPI must be deemed an appropriate treatment for their disease according to the CPI's SmPC (this does not apply to the neoadjuvant SCCHN cohort).

 1. Patient has symptomatic central nervous system metastases or carcinomatous meningitis.

-3. Patient has a history of malignancy other than the disease under study within the 2 years prior to Screening, with the exception of malignancies with a negligible risk of metastasis or death (e.g., with a 2-year overall survival rate >90%), such as adequately treated carcinoma-in-situ of the breast or the cervix, melanoma-in-situ, non-melanoma skin carcinoma, superficial bladder cancer, prostate cancer with Gleason grade ≤6 and prostate specific antigen within normal range, or stage I endometrial cancer.
+3. Patient has a history of malignancy other than the disease under study within 2 years prior to Screening, with the exception of malignancies with a negligible risk of metastasis or death (e.g., 2-year overall survival rate >90%), such as adequately treated carcinoma-in-situ of the breast or the cervix, melanoma-in-situ, non-melanoma skin carcinoma, superficial bladder cancer, prostate cancer with Gleason grade ≤6 and prostate specific antigen within normal range or stage I endometrial cancer.

 4. Patient is pregnant, lactating, or is expecting to conceive/father children within the duration of the study.